Wolfgang Giegerich

-Wolfgang Giegerich (born 1942) is a German psychologist, trained as a Jungian analyst.
+Wolfgang Giegerich (born 1942) is a German Jungian analyst.
 He was a practicing clinician for many years and has published books and articles on depth psychology since the mid-1970s.

 Biography

 Wolfgang Giegerich was born in Wiesbaden, Hesse.
 He studied at the University of Würzburg and the University of Göttingen, and obtained his Ph.D. from the University of California at Berkeley.
-He received a Diploma from the C. G. Jung Institute–Stuttgart.
+He received a Diploma from the C. G. Jung Institute–Zurich.
 After many years in private practice in Stuttgart and later in Wörthsee, near Munich, he now lives in Berlin.
 He has been a regular speaker at the Eranos conferences, and repeatedly taught as visiting professor at Kyoto University, Kyoto, Japan.
 He was on the faculty at Rutgers University from 1969 to 1972.
 He has lectured and taught in many countries (Germany, Switzerland, Austria, England, Italy, the US, Russia, Japan, and Brazil) and before many professional societies.
 His approximately 200 publications in the field of psychology, in several languages, include fourteen books.
-As a training analyst and supervisor, he currently writes, teaches, and works on publishing his collected English papers in psychology.
+As a training analyst and supervisor, he currently writes, teaches, and works on publishing his collected English papers.